martindstone/pagerduty-cli/README.md

   -n, --name=name            Retrieve only services whose names contain this text

-  -p, --pipe                 Print service ID's only to stdin, for use with pipes.
+  -p, --pipe                 Print service ID's only to stdout, for use with pipes.

   -t, --teams=teams          Team names to include.
 Specify multiple times for multiple teams.